 Estimated reading time: 6 minutes

-Creating a Limited Liability Company (LLC) is the best way to launch your business with comprehensive asset protection.
-A Limited Liability Company is a business that is its own legal entity with its own EIN, separating debts and lawsuits from its owners.
+Creating a Limited Liability Company (LLC) is the best way to launch your small business with comprehensive asset protection.
+A Limited Liability Company is a business that is its own legal entity with its own Employer identification number (EIN) from the IRS, separating business debts and lawsuits from its owners and personal assets.
 It can be a single member LLC or a multi-member LLC.